-Located at the edge of the enterprise is the Avaya SBCE.
-The Avaya SBCE has two physical interfaces, interface B1 is used to connect to the public network, interface A1 is used to connect to the private network.
-All SIP and RTP traffic entering or leaving the enterprise flows through the Avaya SBCE.
-The Avaya SBCE provides network address translation at both the IP and SIP layers.
+Located at the edge of the enterprise is the Avaya SBC.
+The Avaya SBC has two physical interfaces, interface B1 is used to connect to the public network, interface A1 is used to connect to the private network.
+All SIP and RTP traffic entering or leaving the enterprise flows through the Avaya SBC.
+The Avaya SBC provides network address translation at both the IP and SIP layers.

-IP endpoints at the enterprise included Avaya 96x1 Series IP Deskphones (with SIP firmware), Avaya 1100 Series IP Deskphones (with SIP firmware), Avaya J100 Series IP Deskphones (with SIP and H.323 firmware), Avaya Workplace Client for Windows (SIP), Avaya Digital and Analog Deskphones.
+IP endpoints at the enterprise included Avaya 1100 Series IP Deskphones (with SIP firmware), Avaya J100 Series IP Deskphones (with SIP and H.323 firmware), Avaya Workplace Client for Windows (SIP), Avaya Digital and Analog Deskphones.
 IP endpoints were registered to the Primary Server; non IP endpoints (analog and digital) were registered to the Expansion Systems.
 The site also has a Windows PC running Avaya IP Office Manager to configure and administer the system.
 Mobile Twinning is configured for some of the IP Office users so that calls to these user's extensions will also ring and can be answered at the configured mobile phones.

-The transport protocol between the Avaya SBCE and Clearcom, across the public Internet, is SIP over UDP.
-The transport protocol between the Avaya SBCE and IP Office, across the enterprise private IP network, is SIP over TLS.
+The transport protocol between the Avaya SBC and Clearcom, across the public Internet, is SIP over UDP.
+The transport protocol between the Avaya SBC and IP Office, across the enterprise private IP network, is SIP over TLS.

-For inbound calls, the calls flowed from Clearcom network to the Avaya SBCE, then to IP Office.
+For inbound calls, the calls flowed from Clearcom network to the Avaya SBC, then to IP Office.

 Outbound calls to the PSTN were first processed by IP Office.
-Once IP Office selected the proper SIP trunk, the call was routed to the Avaya SBCE for egress to Clearcom network.
+Once IP Office selected the proper SIP trunk, the call was routed to the Avaya SBC for egress to Clearcom network.